Our Story

 We eventually phased out the conference and local chapters to invest more time in offering monthly events, including community practice circles, brainstorming sessions, book clubs, mentorship sessions, foundational learning series, and self-care sessions.
 Members could earn continuing education credits by attending sessions live or watching them on-demand through our Mighty Networks platform.

 In 2024, we developed our Educating Mindfully Mindfulness-Based Learning Framework (written by Lindsey Frank, Carrie Rohrbach, Kailyn Fullerton, with feedback from our Board of Directors) to provide guidance in the essential components of mindful education.
-Our goal is to become the leading guiding framework for mindful education as a proactive and adaptable response to mental health concerns worldwide.
+Our intention was to become the leading guiding framework for mindful education as a proactive and adaptable response to mental health concerns worldwide.
 We proudly provide free avenues to practice embodiment of the framework so it can become a natural and sustainable way of teaching, leading, and being.

 Mindfulness-based learning (MBL) is a proactive approach that starts from within (embodiment) and ripples out across our self, staff, students, and society for us to become mindful global citizens.
 As a leadership team, we held true to our mission, vision, and values when making decisions that would benefit all, while advocating for mental health and well-being in education.
 Our hope is that our offerings continue to impact the field of education for years to come.